devtron-labs/devtron/docs/user-guide/resource-browser.md

 **Prerequisite**: An [API token with necessary permissions](./global-configurations/authorization/api-tokens.md) for the user(s) to access the cluster.

-If you are not a super-admin and can't generate a token yourself, you can use the session token (argocd.token) using the Developer Tools available in your web browser as shown below.
+If you are not a super-admin and can't generate a token yourself, you can find the session token (argocd.token) using the Developer Tools available in your web browser as shown below.

 ![Figure 22: Using Session Token](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/kubernetes-resource-browser/argocd-token-v1.gif)